Sholabom/mobDevProjects/README.md

 # mobDevProjects

-This project is an app that helps generate random unique words from the english dictionary.
+This project is an app written in dart/flutter that helps generate random unique words from the english dictionary.

 It acheives this by adding two regular words together from the english dictionary to create a new unique word